There are still bugs

 At times people insist that they cannot upgrade to a modern curl version, but instead they "just want the bug fixed".
 That's fine, just don't count on us spending many cycles on trying to identify which single commit, if that's even possible, that at some point in the past fixed the problem you're now experiencing.

 Security wise, it is almost always a bad idea to lag behind the current curl versions by a lot.
-We keeping discovering and reporting security problems over time see you can see in this table
+We keep discovering and reporting security problems over time see you can see in this table

 Bug fixing procedure